PhoqueEberlue/dahl/design-talk/challenges.md

 - furthermore, starpu work asynchronously so I should await the data to be available (i.e. all tasks related to it ended) in order to free it.
 - even if I manage to free my memory in the correct order, it would still be highly inneficient as the allocations require system calls.

+(
+mer.
+30 avril 2025 15:07:50 CEST remark a posteriori:
+See the [flamegraph](./dahl-malloc-over-and-over.svg) of my program, a lot of time is spent in malloc + we have a lot of page faults because we are always changing our buffers.
+)

 What we could do instead, would be to reuse the buffers.
 At each epoch/sample iteration, we perform exactly the same operations, with exactly the same needs in terms of memory.
 So in theory, the maximal memory size can be known at compile time.